Retrievals: Basic Retrieval Tutorial#

 amr=False, # We won't be using adaptive mesh refinement for the pressure grid

-scattering_in_emission=False) # This would turn on scattering when calculating emission spectra.
+scattering_in_emission=False # This would turn on scattering when calculating emission spectra (always activated in transmission).

 # Let's start with the parameters that will remain fixed during the retrieval